This is the multi-page printable view of this section. Click here to print.

 False

-• Multipath I/O Disk Check the list and path.
+• Check the list and path of Multipath I/O disks.

-mpclaim.exe can be used to check MPIO disk information.
-Enter the generated MPIO disk number to check the disk path and status.
+You can check MPIO disk information using the mpclaim.exe command.
+Enter the generated MPIO disk number to view the disk path and status.

 Color mode